jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `C:\Projects\acme\roadrunner\src\automate\patterns\<PATTERNID>\CodeTemplates` where the `<PATTERID>` can be copied from a previous command the console output.

-Each code template in this directory, has had a unique filename given to it when you ran the `add --codetemplate"` commands above.
+Each code template in this directory, has had a unique filename given to it when you ran the `edit add-codetemplate"` commands above.

 Either look at the CLI output to find out the name of the template that was created.
 Or you can run this command to list them:

-`automate edit list-codetemplates`
+`automate view pattern`

 Open each of the template files in your favourite text editor (like VS Code).